Search events by

 1. How many years of private instruction should I have before applying to the Young Performers Program (ages 10 to 19)?

 We recommend that young musicians have at least five years of prior music study with a private teacher.

 2. Is a live audition required?

-We try to provide a week’s advance notice, but you should hold the dates on your calendar for auditions in your city until confirmed.
+We try to provide one to two weeks’ advance notice, but you should hold the dates on your calendar for auditions in your city until confirmed.

 Live auditions are typically fifteen minutes long.
-For both the Young Performers Program and the International Program, applicants should adhere to the repertoire requirements as outlined in the application information section of our website.
+For both the Young Performers Program and the International Program, applicants should adhere to the repertoire requirements as outlined in the application information section.

 For the International Program, yes, if possible.
 If you are not able to do so, please bring piano scores with you to your audition.
 For the Young Performers Program, we will provide you with an accompanist.

-In 2018, we had twenty-eight Young Performers Program students with an average age of fifteen.
-There were eleven International Program students with an average age of twenty-four.
+In 2019, we had 26 Young Performers Program students with an average age of 16.
+There were 11 International Program students with an average age of 24.

 If you have additional questions, please contact Marianne LaCrosse, General Manager and Education Programs Director, at 650-330-2131 or email@example.com.